nicelgueta/rusty-random-slug/README.md

 ## Why?
 I needed a way to generate random slugs for a web project so thought it was a good opporunity to try out Rust's WebAssembly capabilities while also being able to use the same code as a zero-dependency python module for other projects.

+### Key features
+- No dependencies
+- Fast
+- Customizable slug length in words
+- Over half a million unique combinations for 2-word slugs ranging up to over **280 trillion** unique combinations for 5-word slugs

 ## Usage

 ### As a Rust binary